Discount Camping RV Clubs in 2022

 - Stays available in other countries

-Some people have traversed the country using just Boondockers Welcome!
-Hosts may or may not have utilities for you to use.
+Anyhow, know that hosts may or may not have utilities for you to use.
+(Don't count on it)

-The use of utilities may incur you an additional fee, which is up to the homeowner.
+If they DO, the use of utilities may cost an additional fee, which is up to the homeowner.
 This is truly a grand deal.

-Especially if you want to check out cities and you can go a day or two off the grid.
-For $50, it's another no-brainer.
+This is especially true if you want to check out cities and you can go a day or two off the grid.
+For $79, it's another no-brainer.

 Marshall and Kelly finally got BW in the summer of 2019.
 We have enjoyed 4 or 5 different stays without any issues.